 As I mentioned earlier, Mexico is more than just beach towns.
 During our time in Mexico, we really enjoyed exploring Central Mexico.
 We visited old colonial towns, rode horses in the canyons, and walked with butterflies in the forest.

 Aside from Mexico City, Playa del Carmen, and San Miguel de Allende, the places we’ve visited in Mexico have not had very many foreign tourists.
 We like the idea of exploring the less touristy parts of Mexico, because it gives us a chance to really experience the country from a non-commercial perspective.
+Additionally, it helps us spread our tourism dollars to destinations beyond the tourist spots.

 Why you should consider traveling to Mexico with kids